Meet Millennial Crooner Ryan DeHues, Whose Heart Beats To A Bossa Nova Rhythm

 It feels like there are no limits, artistically speaking.
 The umbrella of jazz is endless.
 From Bossa Nova or Big Band Swing to DJs cutting up jazz, there is one common denominator, great taste.

-What are your hobbies or outside interests?
+What are your hobbies or personal passions?

 Musically, I’m open to anything weird, beautiful, or interesting from the ‘60s to the early 2000s.